Paul Ji

-Paul Ji (born 14 January 2004) is a Chinese American pianist.
+Paul Ji (born 2004) is an American pianist.

 Early life

-Paul Ji was born in Chicago from a family of Chinese descendants.
+Paul Ji was born in Chicago.
 His mother, Xiaowei Rose Luo, is a professor at INSEAD.
-Paul Ji started his musical journey when he was just between 4 and 5 years old.
+Paul Ji started his musical journey when he was four years old.
 His elder sister Esther had a big impact on his interest in piano, as she also played the instrument.

 At the age of 12, he was under the instruction of Elizabeth Cooper at the prestigious Schola Cantorum in Paris, then at École Normale de musique de Paris with teacher Jean-Bernard Pommier.